Nathan-FiveM/summit_phone/README.md

 **Framework**: QB-Core
 **Language**: TypeScript/React

-# NOTE: You guys are open to do Whatever you want with this phone, Just Don't Resell it With your names XD
+# NOTE: This phone was  being used at Summit Roleplay server, Now we have decided to make it open source and not maintaining it anymore.
+You guys are open to do Whatever you want with this phone, Just Don't Resell it With your names XD